-The government's 'travel corridors' list is ever-changing meaning that quarantine rules for travellers can change rapidly and without warning.
+The government's 'travel corridors' list is ever-changing with quarantine rules for travellers changing rapidly.

 The introduction of 'regional travel corridors' means the list has become more complex, with islands now being considered separate to their mainlands.